-Think about it.
-A petrol-exploding, collaterally-damaging, bullet-spurting take on the legendary hardcore profession of... writing traffic ticketsnote
+Just visualise it: This is a petrol-exploding, collaterally-damaging, bullet-spurting take on the legendary hardcore profession of... writing traffic tickets.note

-During Germany's version of Cash for Clunkers, this show was happy to help you, deliberately paying you for your car so that you could later see it being blown up or crashed spectaculary.
+During Germany's version of Cash for Clunkers, this show was happy to help you, deliberately paying you for your car so that you could later see it being blown up or crashed spectacularly.

 This series provides examples of:

 - Abridged Series: The comedy show Freitag Nacht News, which was produced by the same network, regularly featured an alternate dub parody.

 - Action Film, Quiet Drama Scene: A more recent example is towards the end of "Dienstschluss," where even the usually action-intensive truck explosion is reduced to a moment of pure shock and awe.
 It even comes with minimalistic, yet equally intense music that may come across to some people as almost contemplative.